krishjha1121/Prep/OOP/README.md

 }
 ```

+- static block :
+    - If you need to do the computation in order to initialize your static variables, you can declare a static block that gets executed exactly once, when the class is first loaded.
 - This example demonstrates the use of a static block to initialize static variables before the main method is executed.

 ```java